Why Are Dogs Protective of Babies?

 Dogs can also perceive hormonal changes in humans, so they may be able to perceive fear and anxiety around the most vulnerable of their social group.
 They may also sense the fact that babies are the most vulnerable members of said group.
 When they see that the babies are dependent on their parents for survival, it may trigger their instinct to also provide protection and a gentle attitude towards them.

 For this reason, dogs seem to recognize babies as babies.
 This means they see them as vulnerable and they know they need to be gentle in their interactions.
-When out in the park or when a stranger comes in the home, the dog may feel the need to protect the baby if they perceive someone or something as a danger.
-We often see dogs sleeping next to babies and children because they not only feel protective, but loving towards them.
+When out in the park or when a stranger comes into the home, the dog may feel the need to protect the baby if they perceive any threat.
+We often see dogs sleeping next to babies and children because they not only feel protective, but gentle and loving towards them.

 Such affection toward human babies occurs because the dog has been socialized properly.
-If they were not socialized properly, it is possible the dog may make the wrong association with them.
-A baby may even be able to set off the prey-drive of a dog if they have not been properly socialized.
-Since babies like to tug on things, it is also possible a poorly socialized dog will snap or try to bite a baby if they perceive them as threatening.
+If they were not adequately socialized, it is possible the dog may make the wrong association with them.
+A baby may even be able to set off the prey-drive of a dog if their socialization period was lacking.
+Since babies like to tug on things, it is also possible a poorly-socialized dog will snap or try to bite a baby if they perceive them as threatening.
 Finally, if a dog sees them as a threat to their security, it is possible they will become possessive.

 Strengthening the bond between dogs and babies

 Building and reinforcing a positive relationship between a dog and babies in the home is crucial to the well-being of both.
-This means we need to encourage their protective instinct and encourage a positive relationship.
-However, it is also possible for a dog to become too overprotective, so we need to encourage such a bond in a healthy way.
+This means we need to encourage their protective instinct and a positive relationship.
+It is also possible for a dog to become overprotective, so we need to encourage such a bond in a healthy way.

 In any case, the dog and baby will need to be introduced slowly and with constant supervision.
-Under no circumstances should they be left alone together, even if the dog is even tempered.
-You don't need to use treats to reinforce the bond.
+Under no circumstances should they be left alone together, even if the dog has a balanced temperament.
+You should never use treats to reinforce the bond.
 Reassuring voices and petting should be sufficient and will be more effective.
 To learn more, you can read our article on how to introduce your dog to a new baby.

 As the baby begins to walk and crawl, it is likely they will want to tug on and play with the dog.
 This is part of the baby's exploratory behavior which is necessary for them to develop motor skills and cognition.
-However, we need to be sure to try to avoid such incidents as the dog may misinterpret them.
+We need to avoid such incidents as the dog may misinterpret them.
 Some dogs will have a very high tolerance and will understand the baby's motives.
-However, it is best to err on the side of caution.
+Despite this, it is best to err on the side of caution.
 Once the child grows, we can teach them proper interaction.

 We also need to know that it is vital we don't scold the dog in front of the baby as it is possible the dog will make a negative association.
 In these cases, it may even encourage aggression towards the baby.

-Over the years, as the baby develops into a child, they and the dog can develop mutually beneficial bonds.
+Over the years, as the baby develops into a child, dog and baby can develop mutually beneficial bonds.
 Dogs help children to understand responsibility and care.
 On a more fundamental level, the love and affection children and dogs share can bring happiness and well-being to them both.

 If you want to read similar articles to Why Are Dogs Protective of Babies?, we recommend you visit our Facts about the animal kingdom category.